drakeum/DailyWikiPicBot/README.md

-# DailyWikiPicBot
+# [ABANDONED] DailyWikiPicBot
-A Discord bot that posts the Wikipedia picture of the day (POTD), everyday
+A Discord bot that posts the Wikipedia picture of the day (POTD), everyday.
+This project has been abandoned and will not recieve further updates from me.

 # About
 This bot will automatically update and post the Wikipedia picture of the day once a day (the timing for this this can be changed, see config section below).